A Bernstein type theorem for minimal hypersurfaces via Gauss maps: Regularity of minimal hypersurfaces

-From the classic gradient estimates for each $w_i$, we have $\sup_{B_{3\r/5}(0)}|Dw_i|<\Psi(\de)/\r$ for all $i$.
+Note that $M$ is a connected smooth manifold.
+Hence, there is a smooth function $w$ on a subset of $n$-Euclidean ball $B_{2\r/3}(0)$ in the hyperplane perpendicular to $\xi$ so that $M\cap\mathbf{B}_{2\r/3}(0)$ can be written as a graph of $w$ with $\sup_{B_{3\r/5}(0)}|Dw|<\Psi(\de)$.
 Then combining the Schauder estimates of elliptic equations, we complete the proof. \end{proof} \textbf{Remark.} It is interesting to compare Theorem \ref{M1Reg} with the regularity theorem for stable minimal hypersurfaces by Schoen-Simon (Theorem 1 in \cite{SS}.)